elajoie/halocal/README.md

 Change inventory IP to match your HA system IP or hostname

-add local file called rootpass with the password for sudo into config folder
+add a local file called rootpass with the password for sudo into config folder

 add a local file called vaultpass with your vault password into the config folder